cryptomator/docs/docs/desktop/vault-management.md

 ![How to create a new vault](../img/create-new-vault.png)

 After choosing the storage location you will be prompted for a password (`3`).

+!!! warning
-You have to remember this password at all times because there is no way to access your data if you forget your password.
+    You have to remember this password at all times because there is **no way to access your data if you forget your password**.
 Choose a good password to make your data secure.
 We recommend to use at least 10 characters, ideally [use sentences instead of words](https://xkcd.com/936/).

 After you’ve created the vault (`4`), you can access your data.